Addressing the Wealth and Poverty of Nations

 For developing countries, education that does not integrate technical knowledge with the language faculty is merely technical training, good only for getting a job.
 It does not impart competency in the managerial, administrative, and entrepreneurial abilities needed to create good, enduring jobs in the economy and maintain and improve infrastructure or operate social institutions efficiently.

-Human Rethink has come up with a way for developing countries to integrate the language of the economic model with their existing ability to use language.
-This new way of learning is called The Implicit Curriculum of Higher Education.
-With our solution, persistent underdevelopment in our world and its symptoms of economic stagnation, instability, and poverty can become a thing of the past.
+Human Rethink has come up with a way for developing countries to connect the technical knowledge of education to its implicit knowledge, the language faculty.
+This new way is called The Implicit Curriculum of Higher Education.
+With this solution, persistent underdevelopment in our world and its symptoms of economic stagnation, instability, poverty, and hopelessness can become a thing of the past.

 The hard work has been done.
 All that remains is to adopt the Implicit Curriculum.
 That is why this website exists.
 We ask that you join us to make this happen.